lavary/laravel-menu/README.md

 ## Adding Content to Item's Title

-You can `append` or `prepend` HTML or plain text to each item's title after it is defined:
+You can `append` or `prepend` HTML or plain-text to each item's title after it is defined:

 ```php
 <?php